Catalog Advanced Search

 What is the AHCA Infection Preventionist Specialized Training (IPCO)?

-It is a specialized training for healthcare professionals who desire to serve as Infection Preventionists (IPs) as established in the CMS Reform of Requirements of Participation for Long Term Care Facilities (required by November 2019).
-Through this program, individuals will be specially trained to effectively implement and manage an Infection Prevention and Control Program in a nursing center.
+It is a specialized training for healthcare professionals who desire to serve as Infection Preventionists (IPs) in either Assisted Living or Skilled Nursing Centers. as established in the CMS Reform of Requirements of Participation for Long Term Care Facilities (required by November 2019).
+Through this program, individuals will be specially trained to effectively implement and manage an Infection Prevention and Control Program in both a skilled nursing center and assisted living and will receive a certificate that is recognized as completing additional training in infection control to meet CMS requirements to serve as an IP in Skilled Nursing Centers.

-Do you have to be an AHCA member to register for IPCO?
+Do you have to be an AHCA NCAL member to register for IPCO?

-No. Both AHCA members and nonmembers are eligible to participate in the IPCO course.
+No. Both AHCA NCAL members and nonmembers are eligible to participate in the IPCO course.

 How much does it cost to take the IPCO training?

-Registration fee: $450 members, $650 nonmembers.
+Registration fee: $450 AHCA NCAL members, $650 nonmembers.
 Payment and registration is completed by individual participant in the IPCO product in ahcancalED.

 How can an individual register and pay for IPCO?

-The individual who wants to take the IPCO course must login to ahcancalED and register for the course under their individual login.
+The individual who wants to take the IPCO course must login to ahcancalED and register for the course under their individual login which if you don’t have or forgot can easily set up by following the instructions.
 Payment will be made in ahcancalED upon registration via credit card or E-check.
 Please be sure to have your credit card or banking information ready at checkout.
 Paying by credit card or E-check will grant automatic access to the course.
 Registrations for IPCO cannot be done by another person or under another person’s ahcancalED login.

 -- for a better web experience, please use Google Chrome Internet Browser and NOT Internet Explorer.